naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2022/publications_emnlp22/README.md

 # Relation Extraction
 - ReSel: N-ary Relation Extraction from Scientific Text and Tables by Learning to Retrieve and Select
 - RelU-Net: Syntax-aware Graph U-Net for Relational Triple Extraction
-- Cross-stitching Text and Knowledge Graph Encoders for Distantly Supervised Relation Extraction
 - Learning Cross-Task Dependencies for Joint Extraction of Entities, Events, Event Arguments, and Relations
-- A Dataset for Hyper-Relational Extraction and a Cube-Filling Approach